w3c/sensors/webdriver-extension/explainer.md

 ### Get mock sensor

-To get an "accelerometer" mock sensor with session ID 22, the local end would send a `GET` request to `/session/22/sensor/accelerometer/` without body, if succeed, the remote end would response with the serialized mock sensor as data:
+To get an "accelerometer" mock sensor with session ID 22, the local end would send a `GET` request to `/session/22/sensor/accelerometer/` with body, if succeed, the remote end would response with the serialized mock sensor as data:
  ```
 {
     "maxSamplingFrequency": 60,